 Best USB-C cables for Android Auto 2025

 You may need — or prefer — to plug in your phone to run Android Auto in your car with a USB-C cable.
-Before you do that, consider the best options that don't bend out of shape, suddenly unplug, or lose their connection.
-Faulty connections sometimes cause Android Auto bugs, so a failing cable could be the reason you're noticing something's off while driving,.
+Despite the fact you can run Android Auto with a wireless connection, there are advantages to using a cable instead.
+So long as it doesn't bend out of shape, suddenly unplug, or lose its connection.
+After all, a failing cable could be the reason you're noticing something's off while driving.
 Keep a good replacement or backup handy for your next road trip.

-There are plenty out there and we found some of the best USB-C cables available to keep Android Auto running like it should.
+In a sea of options, we fished out some of the best USB-C cables available to keep Android Auto running like it should.
 They're all affordable, durable, and high-quality picks, and that's what makes them the best USB-C cables for your vehicle.

 Get road-trip-ready with the best USB-C cables for Android Auto